+Just like in anything else in life, mistakes can happen.
 There are five important steps you can plan for as you embark on this path and you prepare to move on to the next phase of your life:

-You need to decide if you want to remain or leave the home once the divorced is filed.
-It is not required for you to leave, but if you are uncomfortable with living under the same roof while the divorce is pending, you should have a plan where to live while your divorce is pending.
-You will not be giving up any rights to the home or the property if you decide to leave while the divorce is pending.
-Many have a common, mis-informed belief they give up property rights when they leave, but this is untrue.
-Do not let this misconception prevent you from leaving the harm if you are in an uncomfortable situation.
+You need to decide if you want to remain in or leave the home once the divorce is filed.
+It is not required for you to leave, but if you are uncomfortable with living under the same roof while the divorce is pending, you should plan as to where to live while your divorce is pending.
+You will not be giving up any rights to the home or the property if you decide to leave temporarily.
+Many have a common, misinformed belief that leaving the house cedes their property rights to their partner, but this is untrue.
+Do not let this misconception prevent you from leaving if you are in an uncomfortable or harmful situation.

-Mistake #4: Failure to document everything.
+Mistake #4: Failure To Document Everything.

 If you decide you want to move out, document everything that you have left behind.
 If your partner moves out, document everything they removed from the home.
 You are encouraged to take pictures or create detailed written accounts of your belongings and theirs.
 Preserve all correspondence, including emails and text messages, between you and your partner about anything relevant to your divorce.
 Furthermore, the divorce process can make anyone feel helpless but with these tips, you can take the initiative to take care of yourself and your family.

 Mistake #5: Failure To Keep Your Divorce Off Social Media.